team-alembic/ash_authentication/documentation/tutorials/get-started.md

-# Getting started with Ash Authentication
+# Get started with Ash Authentication

 If you haven't already, read [the getting started guide for Ash](https://ash-hq.org/docs/guides/ash/latest/tutorials/get-started.md).
 This